nwithan8/tauticord/documentation/DOCUMENTATION.md

 All statistic voice channels have the following customization options:

 - Enable/Disable the voice channel (if disabled, Tauticord will not create/update the channel)
+- Custom name (overrides the default name for the statistic)
 - Custom emoji (overrides the default emoji for the statistic)
 - Voice channel ID specification (rather than letting Tauticord auto-generate the channel)